Uyanide/AuTUMoodle/README.md

 - `playwright` (optional, only used when `session_type` is `playwright`)

-  additional configurations for the Playwright session manager.
+  additional configurations for the Playwright session.

   - `browser` (optional, default: `firefox`)